-The foundation types for residential construction are closely related to climate conditions, especially the frost line.
-Homes in colder areas, where building codes normally require foundations built below the frost depth, are predominately constructed with full or partial basements.
-The division with the highest share of full/partial basements in new homes is the New England (82.1%), followed by New England (69.5%), and Middle Atlantic (57.3%).
+There are large regional differences in foundation types across the nation.
+Homes in colder areas, where building codes normally require foundations to be built below the frost line, are predominately constructed with full or partial basements.
+The division with the highest share of full/partial basements in new homes is West North Central (81.8%), followed by New England (69.5%), and Middle Atlantic (57.3%).
 In these divisions, full/partial basement foundations offer additional finished floor areas at a marginal increase of construction cost.
 The average area of finished basement was 1,050 square feet in the West North Central division, 884 sq. ft in the Middle Atlantic, and 727 sq. ft in New England.
 Nationwide, the average finished floor space of basements was 1,115 sq. ft. in 2018.

-Foundations in the East South Central division included 47% crawl space with an increasing trend and 34% slabs with a decreasing trend.
-Since 2003, the share of new homes built on crawl space foundations increased from the lowest level of 17.6% in 2004 to the highest of 47% in 2017.
-On the contrary, the share of homes built on slab foundation declined from the highest of 61.0% in 2004 to the lowest of 34.1% in 2017.
+In the East South Central division, 46.9% of new homes started in 2018 had a crawl space and 31.3% were built on slabs.
+Since 2003, the share of new homes built with crawl space increased from the lowest level of 17.6% in 2004 to the highest of 47% in 2017.
+On the contrary, the share of homes built on slab foundation declined from the highest of 61.0% in 2004 to the lowest of 31.3% in 2018.

 Leave a Reply